nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 text and VOEvent alert formats to JSON and XML (for VOEvent alerts), how to save alerts, and some samples from the FAQs section of the [gcn-kafka-python](https://github.com/nasa-gcn/gcn-kafka-python) repository.

-For more examples, or to contribute your own ideas, see our [Utility Samples](https://github.com/nasa-gcn/gcn.nasa.gov/blob/CodeSamples/app/routes/docs.client.samples.md) and the [gcn-kafka-python](https://github.com/nasa-gcn/gcn-kafka-python) repository.
+To contribute your own ideas, make a GitHub pull request to add it to [the Markdown source for this document](https://github.com/nasa-gcn/gcn.nasa.gov/blob/CodeSamples/app/routes/docs.client.samples.md), or [contact us](/contact).

 ## Parsing